Lump in the Cheek After Wisdom Teeth Removal: Should You Worry?

 2. Hematoma: When Bleeding Goes the Wrong Way

-In some cases, blood can collect in one area under the skin, forming a spongy, rubbery lump called a Hematoma.
+In some cases, blood can collect in one area under the skin, forming a spongy, rubbery lump called Hematoma.
 It often looks bluish but can also appear black, green, or yellow as it heals.

 Speeding Up Hematoma Removal

-3. The Lump May Point to an Infection
+3. The Lump May Signal an Infection

-Factors that increase the risk of infection after wisdom tooth removal:
+Other factors that increase the risk of infection after wisdom tooth removal:

 - Lower vs. upper wisdom teeth: Lower wisdom teeth typically carry a higher risk of complications than upper ones.
-This is because the lower jaw has less blood flow, which can slow the healing process and increase the risk of pain and infection.
+Why?
+Because the lower jaw naturally has less blood supply and is slower to heal.

 Infection vs. Normal Healing